 Pedestrian loading areas, curb bump-outs, and more visible signage play an important part in this plan but they may not be enough to make a significant impact.
 A comprehensive system which includes increased enforcement of traffic laws (and stiffer penalties for violators) combined with enhanced safety education for all public bus drivers is the best way to keep pedestrians safe.
 And we can’t discount the fact that pedestrians have a responsibility to keep themselves safe as well.

 Until that multifaceted approach reaches critical mass, people will still get hurt.
 People will still need help.

-> If you’ve been seriously injured in a pedestrian accident in San Francisco or Oakland involving one of the hundreds of city-owned and operated buses, you need an experienced San Francisco pedestrian accident lawyer on your side.
-The attorneys at Sally Morin Law have been helping injured victims get the compensation they deserve and put the broken pieces of their lives back together for over a decade.
+If you’ve been seriously injured in a pedestrian accident in San Francisco or Oakland involving one of the hundreds of city-owned and operated buses, you need an experienced San Francisco pedestrian accident lawyer on your side.
+The attorneys at Sally Morin Personal Injury Lawyers have been helping injured victims get the compensation they deserve and put the broken pieces of their lives back together for over a decade.

-> Need help now?
+Need help now?
 Experience the difference having the best pedestrian accident lawyer in San Francisco on your side makes.
 Call Sally Morin at (415) 413-0033 today or submit your case online.